Mathnasium vs Kumon Comparison – Which is Best

 How much does tutoring cost?

 The cost of tutoring changes depending on which program the student uses.
-If it has a set amount that the tutor determines, then that cost typically varies between $25-$60 an hour.
+If the tutor determines a set amount, then that cost typically varies between $25-$60 an hour.
 However, that price can go up and down for any tutoring program.
 Some programs are more lenient and cost anywhere from $100-300 a month, depending on how many sessions the students attend.

 How much should I pay my tutor?

 You should only pay your tutor if your experience with the session was valuable and contributed to your learning.
-Many tutoring programs have policies stating that if the tutoring session isn’t beneficial or doesn’t appear as it will benefit you, you should be able to acquire a refund.
+Many tutoring programs have policies stating that if the tutoring session isn’t beneficial or doesn’t appear to benefit you, you should be able to acquire a refund.

 Is a tutor worth it for your child?

 The tutor is worth it for your child if they need help advancing their grades.
 Tutors are some of the most surefire ways to increase a student’s grade in any subject.
-Tutors help teach students about the material and help them comprehend the material in a way that is fit for test taking.
+Tutors help teach students math but also help them comprehend the material in a manner fit for test taking.

 How can I find a tutor online?

-For tutor programs where you get to control who your tutor is, you can inquire for free on sites like Learner.
-If you wish for a tutor to be assigned to your students out of many qualified candidates, you can look online for other services that connect you with reputable tutors.
+For tutor programs where you get to control who your tutor is, you can sign up for Wyzant for free or the Learner service.
+If you wish for a tutor to be assigned to your students out of a bunch of qualified candidates, then Varsity Tutors is the site for you.

 Is online tutoring better?